yellowdog/raydog/docs/index.rst

 1. A manual **Builder** library that allows manual control of the scale and node types within the Ray cluster.

-2. A Ray **Autoscaler** provider, that uses Ray autoscaling to control the scale and node types with the Ray cluster.
+2. A Ray **Autoscaler** provider, that uses Ray autoscaling to control the scale and node types within the Ray cluster.

-These options are discussed in the sections below.

 How RayDog Works
 ----------------

 RayDog operates by modelling a Ray cluster as a YellowDog work requirement, and provisioning YellowDog worker pools to provide the Ray head node and worker nodes.
-This model applies both to the builder and tbe autoscaler.
+This model applies both to the Builder and the Autoscaler.

 Behind the scenes, RayDog will create work requirements containing task groups and tasks that represent the Ray processes on a head node and a set of worker nodes.
 Ray will also create worker pools to supply suitable nodes to run the Ray process tasks.

-The lifecycle of the work requirement matches the lifecycle of the Ray cluster, and worker pools will be created, scaled, and removed automatically.
+The lifecycle of the work requirement matches the lifecycle of the Ray cluster.
+As tasks are added and terminated by RayDog, the relevant worker pools will be scaled up and down by YellowDog.

 This allows the power and flexibility of YellowDog resource provisioning and scaling to be applied to Ray.